yugt/GRE-Sample-Writing/README.md

 allowed to operate unchecked.
-Yet within that very statement lies a contradiction that undermines this kind of thinking–it is necessary for outside forces to check the behavior of corporations, because we do not expect corporations to bevave in such manner.
+Yet within that very statement lies a contradiction that undermines this kind of thinking–it is necessary for outside forces to check the behavior of corporations, because we do not expect corporations to behave in such manner.
 In fact, the expectation is simply that corporations will follow the law, and in the course of doing so, engage in every possible tactic to their advantage in the pursuit of more and greater profit.
 To expect otherwise from corporations is to fail to understand their purpose and their very structure.

-The corporation arose as a model of business in which captital could be raised through the contributions of stockholders: investors purchase shares in a company, and their money is then used as the operating capital for the company.
+The corporation arose as a model of business in which capital could be raised through the contributions of stockholders: investors purchase shares in a company, and their money is then used as the operating capital for the company.
 Shareholders buy stock not because they are